 Calm companies communicate deadlines clearly and deliver on promises.

-It means monthly, automated W-2 deposits paid to my bank account so my family can plan for things.
+Calm means monthly, automated W-2 deposits paid to your bank account so my family can plan for things.

 How about a camping trip to the boundary waters later this year?